OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### WILDFLY-HTTPS-ERROR-0030
 There was an error configuring the existing https connector.

+### WILDFLY-HTTPS-ERROR-0031
+Failed to get socket binding for host.

+### WILDFLY-HTTPS-ERROR-0032
+Failed to get slave hosts.

+### WILDFLY-HTTPS-ERROR-0033
+Failed to get master hosts.

 ### WILDFLY-ERROR-0001
 There was an error entering batch mode.